Self-Assessments of Clinical Competencies

 Use of DSM-5

-The guidelines provided specify the required knowledge, values, skills, practical application steps, and ethical considerations for Clinical Specialists who employ the DSM-5 for preliminary assessments as part of their clinical practice.
+The guidelines outline the necessary knowledge, values, skills, practical steps, and ethical considerations for Clinical Specialists using the DSM-5 for preliminary assessments in their practice.
+It is important to recognize that preliminary assessments are not formal diagnoses.
+Diagnosing remains a restricted activity, reserved for psychiatrists and psychologists

 Clinical Specialists are tasked with conducting a thorough bio-psycho-social-spiritual assessment and case formulation.
 This process involves evaluating the individual’s physical, psychological, social, and spiritual well-being in collaboration with the person concerned.

 Clinical Specialists identify or verify the probable mental health condition affecting the individual, taking into account the various factors that influence and prioritize the person’s mental health status.
-In situations where a formal diagnosis cannot be immediately established, the specialist can perform a provisional assessment using the DSM-5.
-This assessment should then be discussed with the individual, focusing specifically on the critical factors affecting their condition.
+In situations where a formal diagnosis cannot be immediately established, the specialist can perform a preliminary assessment using the DSM-5.
+This assessment should then be discussed with the individual, focusing specifically on the critical factors affecting their condition, and can be used to support the healing plan.

 Knowledge Requirements